-3 Be able to deliver a safe and effective circuit training session
+3 Be able to deliver a safe and effective suspension training session

-- 3.1 Provide an introduction to the circuit training session - 3.2 Deliver a safe and effective circuit training session, to include: - warm-up - main training component - cool-down and stretches - 3.3 Give clear instructions and correct demonstrations of circuit exercises - 3.4 Manage the class safely and effectively - 3.5 Demonstrate a range of effective verbal/non-verbal communication techniques - 3.6 Provide motivation and encouragement to participants throughout the session - 3.7 Manage the overall session timings - 3.8 Conclude the session and leave the environment in a safe, suitable condition, ready for further use
+- 3.1 Provide an introduction to the suspension training session - 3.2 Explain the importance of correct posture and core stability - 3.3 Deliver a safe and effective suspension training session, to include: - warm-up - main training component - cool-down and stretches - 3.4 Give clear instructions and correct demonstrations of suspension exercises - 3.5 Manage the class safely and effectively - 3.6 Demonstrate a range of effective verbal/non-verbal communication techniques - 3.7 Provide motivation and encouragement to participants throughout the session - 3.8 Manage the overall session timings - 3.9 Conclude the session and leave the environment in a safe, suitable condition, ready for further use

-For this learning outcome, learners should be assessed in a real work environment, ideally, 'on the job'/at work.
-For this role it could include: a gym, studio, sports hall, the outdoors, etc. Where practically possible 'real' participants should be used as opposed to peers.
+For this learning outcome, learners should be assessed in a real work environment, ideally 'on the job'/at work.
+For this role, it could include: a gym, studio, sports hall, the outdoors, etc. Where practically possible, 'real' participants should be used as opposed to peers.
 Learners must be observed for 30 minutes with ideally a minimum of 4 participants.

-- 3.1 Learners must provide an introduction to the circuit training session, which must include: - the aims and objectives of the session, eg fat loss, increase cardiovascular fitness, etc - basic information on the session, eg how long the session will be, what to expect, etc. - 3.2 Learners must deliver a safe and effective circuit training session.
-The delivery must be appropriate for each section of the session, which must include a warm-up, main training component, and cool-down section with stretches. - 3.3 Learners must use effective coaching, teaching or instruction methods and they must also give clear instructions and correct demonstrations throughout the circuit training session. - 3.4 Learners must manage the class safely and effectively, this must include: - positioning themselves effectively to observe and monitor the class - observing participants effectively reacting and adapting to participants needs - providing appropriate intervention (if applicable), eg offer alternatives or adaptations to participants, reinforce teaching points, adjust resistance, pace, correction of technique/posture/breathing, reinforce safety points as appropriate, etc - effective monitoring of safety and intensity of exercise, eg using a range of recognised techniques (talk test, heart rate monitoring).
+- 3.1 Learners must provide an introduction to the suspension training session.
+This must include: - the aims and objectives of the session, eg fat loss, increase cardiovascular fitness, etc - basic information on the session, eg how long the session will be, what to expect, etc. - 3.2 Learners must explain the importance of maintaining correct posture and core stability. - 3.3 Learners must deliver a safe and effective suspension training session.
+The delivery must be appropriate for each section, which must include: a warm-up, main training component and cooldown section with stretches. - 3.4 Learners must use effective coaching, teaching or instruction methods and they must also give clear instructions and correct demonstrations throughout the suspension training session.
+Learners could break down complex moves into smaller parts. - 3.5 Learners must manage the class safely and effectively.
+This must include: - positioning themselves effectively to observe and monitor the class - observing participants effectively reacting and adapting to participants' needs

-- 3.5 Learners must demonstrate a range of effective verbal and non-verbal communication techniques.
-This could include: mirroring, demonstrations, cueing, etc. - 3.6 Learners must provide motivation and encouragement to participants throughout the session, eg positive vocal encouragement, providing positive feedback throughout the class, being enthusiastic etc. - 3.7 Learners must be able to manage the timings of the sessions effectively and efficiently (as appropriate for each section of the session). - 3.8 Learners must bring the session to an end safely and appropriately, and leave the area in a safe and suitable condition ready for further use.
-Examples could include an appropriate cool-down, used equipment being dismantled, cleaned and stored away, according to manufacturers' instructions, showing an awareness of manual handling.
+- providing appropriate intervention (if applicable), eg offer alternatives or adaptations, reinforce teaching points, adjust resistance, pace, correct technique/posture/breathing, reinforce safety points as appropriate, etc - effective monitoring of safety and intensity of exercise, eg using a range of recognised techniques (talk test, heart rate monitoring). - 3.6 Learners must demonstrate a range of effective verbal and non-verbal communication techniques.
+This could include: mirroring, demonstrations, cueing, etc. - 3.7 Learners must provide motivation and encouragement to participants throughout the session, eg positive vocal encouragement, providing positive feedback throughout the class, being enthusiastic, etc. - 3.8 Learners must be able to manage the timings of the sessions effectively and efficiently (as appropriate for each section of the session). - 3.9 Learners must bring the session to an end safely and appropriately and leave the area in a safe and suitable condition ready for further use, eg appropriate cool-down, used equipment is dismantled, cleaned and stored away according to manufacturers' instructions, showing an awareness of manual handling, if appropriate, etc.